Looking to Sell a Book?

 If the book has a BuyBack value, try to sell it back to us as soon as you can—preferably the day you check.
 Demand for used books is limited and once we buy as many copies as we need, the price will drop.
 And remember your valid UW ID is required to sell your books.

 When entering the ISBN, ignore dashes or spaces.
 Also, note that sometimes an X will appear at the end instead of a number.

 Do you have a textbook you no longer need?
 Looking to recover some cash for that textbook?
 Don't want to mail your book away somewhere and wait for your cash?

 The purpose of these resources is to expand the resale market for used books, to make more used books available for resale at University Book Stores at reduced prices, and to provide more options for students to help manage their textbook budget.

 - How is price determined?

 - The pricing formula is pretty simple.
 First, we have a best-case scenario.
-If the book is going to be used again in an upcoming UW course, and if we haven’t already purchased the number of copies required for the upcoming quarter, we will give you 50% of the current new price (73% of the used price) in cash.
+If the book is going to be used again in an upcoming UW course, and if we haven’t already purchased the number of copies required for the upcoming quarter, we will give you up to 50% of the current new price (73% of the used price) in cash.
 (Choosing credit gets you 10% more!)
 The second scenario is not as good, but still ends with you getting something back.
 If we have already purchased as many copies as needed of a title for the upcoming quarter, and if a used book wholesaler is looking for it, you will be offered a price based on the national wholesale value.
 If no demand for the book exists nationally and it will not be used in an upcoming UW class, we will be unable to buy back the book.
 (This happens, for example, when a new edition is released, or with a custom title or bundle, or when a large supply exists in the course materials market.)
 And remember, if you choose a merchandise voucher instead of cash, you'll get an extra 10% back

 - How firm is the price?